Agent-native badge

 If a tool regresses below the floor, no separate action is required from the tool author.
 The next site build will

-render a yellow or red badge in place of green, and the per-tool scorecard page will replace the embed snippet with a
+render a below-floor color in place of the eligible band, and the per-tool scorecard page will replace the embed snippet

-"top issues to address" hint.
-There is no maintainer takedown, no embargo, no retroactive edit of historical commits in
+with a "top issues to address" hint.
+There is no maintainer takedown, no embargo, no retroactive edit of historical

 This is the core promise: the badge is an outbound link, not a stamp.
-Embedding it is permission for the world to check
+Embedding it is permission for the world to audit

 your work continuously, not a one-time award.